15 tried-and-true content marketing tactics to never use again in 2021

 6. Relying on your marketing team to come up with content ideas

-Your marketing team creates content.
+Your content marketing team creates content, obviously.
 But that doesn’t mean that they’ll always know the best type of content to create that will help increase sales.
 The team that will have their finger on the pulse there?
 You guessed it, your sales team.

 That’s why IMPACT customers have been using and succeeding with the creation of a revenue team.